-Mr Colin Ovington, Interim Director of Nursing and Quality (from 6 March 2017 until 30 April 2017)
+Mr Colin Ovington, Interim Director of Nursing and Quality

 Colin has spent 11 years of his career working at Board level in four nurse director posts in acute trusts.
 His career started in the North East, followed by training in Cumbria and Leeds, and jobs that took him to Derbyshire, Nottingham, London, Bedford, Stafford and Birmingham.